envygeeks/jekyll-assets/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report an Issue!
+---

 <!--
-  If this is a security related bug, please email the maintainer of this repository (found via `CODEOWNERS`) and let them know in private... all security issues are handled promptly and quickly, however an early release could severely impact people.
+  If this is a security related bug, please email the maintainer of this repository (found via `security`) and let them know in private... all security issues are handled promptly, and quickly, however an early release could severely impact people.
 -->

-- [ ] I tried updating to the latest version.
+- [ ] I tried updating to the latest version
-  - [ ] I can't, there is an issue.
+  - [ ] I can't, there is an issue
+  - [ ] This is about an < latest
+    - [ ] I understand older versions may be unsupported
 - [ ] I Am on Windows
   - [ ] Ubuntu Bash on Windows
   - [ ] Fedora Bash on Windows